cometchat/cometchat-sample-app-angular/README.md

 ## Usage

 This app contains all features offered by CometChat through its UI Kit.
-[Read more about the React UI Kit here.](https://www.cometchat.com/docs/angular-uikit-beta/overview)
+[Read more about the Angular UI Kit here.](https://www.cometchat.com/docs/angular-uikit-beta/overview)

 ### Run project locally